Guy W. Wallace is a Performance Analyst and Instructional Architect.

 Program Manager – Norfolk Naval Shipyard

 “Guy W. is a true professional with an awesome and robust, scalable process for designing training methodology.
 He was a tremendous asset to the Navy when I hired him and his process/product has moved the organization into developing 21st century training products”

 – Jonathan White – March 3, 2009

-And see Guy’s LinkedIn Recommendations – over 30 – here.
+And see Guy’s other LinkedIn Recommendations from his current and former clients – over 30 in number – here.

 Meet The Founders & Experts – ISPI Global Network

-Proud to be included in this august experts in Human Performance Technology.
+Proud to be included in this august group of experts in Human Performance Technology.